ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

   domain:", or (3) "(Experimental) Open to all users with an OpenID Provider".
   Click the button for "Restricted to the following Google Apps domain:" and enter your Google Apps-managed domain (e.g., "example.com").
-I should point out again, you *already* need to have Google Apps set up for the domain name you are entering.
+I should point out again that you *already* should have Google Apps set up for the domain name you are entering.

 From there you can click "Create Application" and the application should be created.
 Make sure to keep your application identifier handy.